AIcrowd/neurips2019-learning-to-move-starter-kit/README.md

 Then you can create a submission by making a _tag push_ to your repository on [https://gitlab.aicrowd.com/](https://gitlab.aicrowd.com/).
 **Any tag push (where the tag name begins with "submission-") to your private repository is considered as a submission**
-Then you can add the correct git remote, and finally submit by doing :
+Then you can add the correct git remote, and finally submit by doing:

 ```
 cd neurips2019-learning-to-move-starter-kit